lawetcetera/1L_fall_outlines/leg_reg/Doctrine/The Administrative State/Substantive Validation.md

 A court may find the agency's interpretive rule to be *valid* or to be *unsound*.

 #### Mead Framework
-Applying [[Mead]], the agency’s interpretation should be scrutinized under the framework set forth in [[Chevron]] or [[Skidmore]].
+Applying [[U.S. v.
+Mead]], the agency’s interpretation should be scrutinized under the framework set forth in [[Chevron]] or [[Skidmore v.
+Swift & Co]].
- 1. The first question is whether Congress delegated to the agency the authority to make rules carrying the force of law, see [[Mead]].
+ 1. The first question is whether Congress delegated to the agency the authority to make rules carrying the force of law, see [[U.S. v.
+Mead]].
 	 * ==Answer whether Congress did== (possibilities include [[Notice and Comment Rulemaking]] authorization, permission to “regulate,” formal adjudicatory hearings, or comparably formal requirements).
 Delegation of quasi-judicial or quasi-executive power do not count.
 	1. IF CONGRESS DID → The second question under Mead is whether the agency exercised that authority when promulgating this interpretation.
 			  *   ==Answer whether the agency did==
 			1. IF THE AGENCY DID → Because the agency, to issue this interpretation, used the legislative authority delegated to it by Congress, apply the [[#Chevron Framework]] (below)
-			2. IF THE AGENCY DIDN’T → Because the agency issued its interpretation without using the legislative authority delegated to it by Congress, Skidmore applies, and the agency’s interpretation is owed judicial deference according to its “power to persuade,” [[Mead]] (quoting [[Skidmore]]).
+			2. IF THE AGENCY DIDN’T → Because the agency issued its interpretation without using the legislative authority delegated to it by Congress, Skidmore applies, and the agency’s interpretation is owed judicial deference according to its “power to persuade,” [[U.S. v.
+Mead]] (quoting [[Skidmore v.
+Swift & Co]]).
 	2. IF CONGRESS DIDN’T → Because Congress did not delegate legislative authority to this agency, Mead's second question is moot, and the [[#Skidmore Framework]] applies.
 Consider also were Congress to have delegated that authority, whether the agency used delegated authority here.

 #### Chevron Framework